pviscone/Cpp-Repo-Template/README.md

 ## Achtung!!!!

 - Actions run on push to main branch and on pull request. **Work in a different branch and then merge to avoid useless waste of machine time**
+- The Doxyfile in the docs folder build the documentation locally.
+The Doxyfile in the root folder is need to automatically build the docs on github

 **Things to do when you create a new repository**: